formsandflows/PACo/Canvas components/PACo_Visualization_A.md

 When a PACo canvas component has a visualization option, it always has a margin of 10px.

+Many PACo canvas components have a custom property called "cmp_BackgroundColor".
+This determines the color of the area within the visualization.
+The background is transparent if no color is given (empty).

 ## Custom properties

 | Display name | Property type | Property definition | Data type | Description | Memo